alljoyn/extras-webdocs/docs/learn/core/system-description/index.md

 AllJoyn router itself.
 It identifies a connection to self and is used to exchange AllJoyn control messages between AllJoyn routers.
-This is the first endpoint which gets assigned and always has the unique name ":<AJ router GUID>.1"
+This is the first endpoint which gets assigned and always has the unique name ":&lt;AJ router GUID&gt;.1"
 * **Remote Endpoint**: A remote endpoint identifies the connection between the application and the AllJoyn router.
 Messages destined to applications get routed to app endpoints.